 To learn more, see our security bounty policy.

 Open Collective doesn't store any credit card number, we're instead relying on our partner Stripe - a secure solution that is widely adopted by the industry.
-If our systems are compromised, we can't loose your credit card number because we simply don't have it.
+If our systems are compromised, we can't lose your credit card number because we simply don't have it.

 Learn more about Stripe's security.